CrowdStrike/ember-headless-table/docs/plugins/sticky-column/index.md

   })
 ```

-Note that the `ColumnResizing` plugin is requried because `StickyColumns` needs a guarantee
+Note that the `ColumnResizing` plugin is required because `StickyColumns` needs a guarantee
 that a `columnWidth` implementation exists so that columns may become sticky beyond just the
 far left and far right columns.